History and Media Studies - BA (Hons) - Video

 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.
 Trinity ISE: Pass at level III also meets this requirement for Tier 4 visa purposes.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 Additional Entry Requirements

-Applicants holding a HNC should achieve an overall distinction for entry to Year 1.
+Applicants holding a HNC should achieve an overall distinction for entry to Year 1 only.

-Applicants holding a Foundation Degree should achieve an overall mark of 50% in level 5 modules for Year 1 entry.
+Applicants holding a Foundation Degree should achieve an overall average of 55-50% in level 5 modules for Year 1 entry.
 Those applicants holding a subject-related Foundation Degree may be considered for entry to Year 2.

 APEL (Accreditation of Prior Experiential Learning)